Chiapas: Early 20th century to 1960

 The Mapaches continued to fight against socialists and communists in Mexico from 1920 to 1936, to maintain their control over the state.
-In general, elite landowners also allied with the nationally dominant party founded by Plutarco Elías Calles following the assassination of president-elect Obregón in 1928; that party was renamed the Institutional Revolutionary Party in 1946.
-Through that alliance, they could block land reform in this way as well.
-The Mapaches were first defeated in 1925 when an alliance of socialists and former Carranza loyalists had Carlos A. Vidal selected as governor, although he was assassinated two years later.
 The last of the Mapache resistance was overcome in the early 1930s by Governor Victorico Grajales, who pursued President Lázaro Cárdenas' social and economic policies including persecution of the Catholic Church.
 These policies would have some success in redistributing lands and organizing indigenous workers but the state would remain relatively isolated for the rest of the 20th century.
 The territory was reorganized into municipalities in 1916.
 The current state constitution was written in 1921.

 There was political stability from the 1940s to the early 1970s; however, regionalism regained with people thinking of themselves as from their local city or municipality over the state.
 This regionalism impeded the economy as local authorities restrained outside goods.
 For this reason, construction of highways and communications were pushed to help with economic development.
 Most of the work was done around Tuxtla Gutiérrez and Tapachula.
 This included the Sureste railroad connecting northern municipalities such as Pichucalco, Salto de Agua, Palenque, Catazajá and La Libertad.
 The Cristobal Colon highway linked Tuxtla to the Guatemalan border.
 Other highways included El Escopetazo to Pichucalco, a highway between San Cristóbal and Palenque with branches to Cuxtepeques and La Frailesca.
 This helped to integrate the state's economy, but it also permitted the political rise of communal land owners called ejidatarios.